hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

     - Practice Numpy in [LabEx](https://labex.io/courses/100-numpy-exercises)
     - Practice Pandas in [LabEx](https://labex.io/courses/100-pandas-exercises)
     - Practice Matplotlib in [LabEx](https://labex.io/courses/draw-2d-and-3d-graphics-by-matplotlib)
-    - Then Push/Upload each of the three jupyter notebooks using git in the Labex machine.
+    - Then Push/Upload each of the three Jupyter notebooks using git in the Labex machine.
 (Try to be creative!)

 **Please Note:** In the Labex exercises, each empty cell must be different (modified) from the sample one.
 Therefore, the completed notebook will have at least 200 outputs.
 Furthermore, please review the tutorial video for submitting the assignment set 2.